 My name is Russell Darnley.
 I grew up in Sydney, at Coogee to be precise.
-The banner image is from a place just south of Coogee beach where I often went with my grandfather.
 The ocean was the edge of the world for me as a child.
 Ships came and went, they were our link to what lay beyond.
 Oceans are effectively borderless and touch every continent.
 This was an early realisation.

 I attended Coogee Public School, later Randwick Boys HS and completed my formal education at the University of Sydney.
 I began teaching in 1971.
 While at university I paid my way by working as a Television Camera Operator with the University of Sydney Television Service, and a Parks and Gardens worker for Randwick Council.